q-centrix/rugular/README.md

 Post Angular 2.0 changes

-* replace CoffeeScript with EcmaScript6
+* replace CoffeeScript with Typescript
 * replace the folder structure and build scripts to take advantage of EcmaScript 6 modules